 - Tomato Paste: You can find it in either a can or a squeeze tube.
 I highly recommend the tube so you can reseal it easily and use the rest another time.

 - Garlic: I like to use frozen garlic cubes in place of fresh garlic cloves, but you can use either.
-Just be sure to crush your garlic well before adding to the recipe
+Just be sure to crush your garlic well before adding to the recipe.

-Start by boiling water for the pasta in a large pot on the stove.
+- Start by boiling water for the pasta in a large pot on the stove.
 Once it comes to a boil, generously salt the water and then cook the pasta according to the package directions.

-While the pasta cooks, you’ll want to make the pink sauce.
+- While the pasta cooks, you’ll want to make the pink sauce.
 Start by adding the tomato paste and garlic to a saute pan with a tablespoon of olive oil over medium heat.
 Cook the tomato paste with the garlic for a minute or two.

-Then add the two cans of tomato sauce.
+- Then add the two cans of tomato sauce.
 Let that cook for 2-3 minutes while you stir the tomato paste and garlic mixture into it, before adding the heavy cream to the pan.

-Bring the mixture to a low boil and then turn off the heat.
+- Bring the mixture to a low boil and then turn off the heat.
 Stir in the Parmesan cheese until full melted into the sauce, then return the pan to the stove.
 Add salt to taste.
 Return the pan to the stove over low heat, add in the butter and let melt, then stir until fully incorporated into a creamy sauce.

-Now you can either add the cooked pasta into the sauce and toss it all together or serve the pink sauce and pasta separately for people to serve themselves.
+- Now you can either add the cooked pasta into the sauce and toss it all together or serve the pink sauce and pasta separately for people to serve themselves.
 If you plan on mixing the sauce and pasta together before serving, be sure to leave your pasta al dente so it doesn't get mushy as it soaks up the sauce.

 FAQ's

-You can make it work thought if you really want by adding more liquid to the sauce so that the pasta has something to absorb.
+If you really want by adding more liquid to the sauce so that the pasta has something to absorb.
 I would add either an additional 15 oz can of tomato sauce or an additional 1 cup of milk.

 Check out these posts (here and here) on how I make one pot pasta for other tips and tricks to make it work.

 While you can always use whatever pasta shape you have in your pantry (we have no fewer than 7 shapes of pasta in our pantry at all times), I highly suggest a tubular pasta in this recipe.
 There is something about the inside of the tube being able to hold lots of delicious sauce that just works really well.
-The following pasta shapes are my favorites for this recipe:

-u003e Penne Rigate
+- Penne Rigate

-u003e Rigatoni
+- Rigatoni

-u003e Bucatini
+- Bucatini

 📖 Recipe

-Pink Sauce Pasta
+Creamy Pink Sauce Pasta

 Ingredients

-- 16 oz dried penne pasta
+- 16 oz dried penne pasta or other tublar shape you like

-- 2 tablespoons tomato paste
+- 2 TB tomato paste

 - 1 teaspoon grated garlic or one frozen garlic cube

-- 2 15 oz cans tomato sauce
+- 2 cans tomato sauce total 30oz

-- 1 cup heavy cream (or alternative milk)
+- 1 cup heavy cream

-- ½ teaspoon sugar
+- 1 teaspoon sugar

-- ½ teaspoon salt
+- 1 teaspoon salt

 - ¼ cup grated parmesan cheese (plus more for topping if desired)